dapinkone/graphanaIRC/README.md

 # graphanaIRC
-IRC bot that sends alerts to IRC
+IRC bot that sends graphana alerts to IRC
 Planned Features:

 Bot stuff
-- [ ] connect to IRC (SASL preferred)
+- [X] connect to IRC (SASL preferred)
 - [ ] IRC command to set alert rate limit.

-- [ ] IRC command to remove alert from list of concerns.
+- [ ] IRC command to add alert to an ignore blacklist
-- [ ] Default alerts to being in "list of concerns"
-- [ ] IRC command to add alert to list of concerns ( removing from "remove alert" blacklist )
+- [ ] IRC command to remove alert from blacklist.

 - [ ] IRC command to temporarily mute bot for a period of time.
 - [ ] possible format request: 10h10m30s etc